 When I found out, it felt like someone had poked a hole in my chest and vacuumed out my soul.
 The tears came so suddenly they surprised me.
 Over the next two days, it would be a surprise when they stopped.
 I have been desperately trying to hold onto every memory I have of him.
 I’m afraid of forgetting.

 James was the first friend I made at university.
 We were introduced at an art show a few weeks before semester started.
-Our mutual friend Lanelle (who would later become his girlfriend) wanted to connect us because we were both majoring in French at the same university in our double degrees.
+Our mutual friend Lanelle (who would later become his girlfriend) wanted to connect us because we were both majoring in French at the same university.
 I had never had anyone be so excited to meet me.
 “We’re gonna go to France together!” he said, hands gesturing wildly.
 “This is awesome!
 I’ll see you in class, French friend!
 Team France!
 We’re going to France!”
 I had known this guy for no more than five minutes and he already made me believe he was my best friend.
 That was the magic of James Morgan.
 He had a knack for making everyone feel like they mattered.
 When he spoke to you, even if it was for the first time, you couldn’t help but feel like you were the most important person to him.

 We ended up in the same French classes for the next three years.
 We would rearrange our timetables and even pick up night classes just so we could take French together.
 In Communications lectures, I’d teach him how to write swear words in shorthand.
-Somewhere in one of my textbooks is the shorthand for “dickbag” scribbled twenty times.
+Somewhere in one of my textbooks is the shorthand for “dickbag” scribbled dozens of times.
 We edited the student paper together.
 Through James, I would work with three other student editors who would become my close friends.
 They are still some of the dearest people to me today.

 When it came time for us to put in our university preferences for our year in France, we filled out our forms together and attached a note before handing them in.
 It was typical for the university to assign students to host universities based on availability.
 If too many students applied for a particular institution, they would pull names out of a hat.
 On our note, we asked that the faculty send both of us to the same university, even if it meant assigning us to a less popular region like Caen or Poitiers or that university located in the town that was leveled during World War 2 and now looked like a Walmart parking lot (we think it was Caen (we looked it up on Google Images)).
 We explained, without getting too sappy, that we started learning French together three years ago and it would mean the world to us if we could continue our education together in France.
 We both received our first preference, Bordeaux.
 I couldn’t have been more relieved.